Cheebu01/AI-Workforce-week2/README.md

-My name is Chibueze Eluaka.
+My name is Eluaka Chibueze.

 The AI-workforce-week2 repository was created to enable me have a personal workspace for various projects and accessments.